Tinea manuum: Cause

-Tinea manuum can result from touching another area of the body with a fungal infection such as athletes foot or tinea cruris, contact with an infected person or animal, or from contact with soil or contaminated towels.
+Tinea manuum can result from touching another area of the body with a fungal infection such as athlete's foot or tinea cruris, contact with an infected person or animal, or from contact with soil or contaminated towels.

 Risk factors

 Diabetes, high blood pressure, weak immune system, humid surroundings, excessive sweating, recurrent hand trauma and cracks in feet are risk factors for tinea manuum.
 Pet owners and farmworkers are also at higher risk.

 Diagnosis

 Diagnosis is by visualization, direct microscopy and culture.

 Differential diagnosis

 Psoriasis of the palms, pompholyx and contact dermatitis may appear similar.

 Prevention

-Prevention is focussed on hygiene such as washing hands, avoiding scratching the feet or touching fungal toe infections.
+Prevention is focused on hygiene such as washing hands, avoiding scratching the feet or touching fungal toe infections.